 The state commission of public records, after consultation with the affected agencies, and with the approval of the governor, shall adopt and promulgate uniform standards of style and format for the above publications and a schedule of distribution for each class of publication which shall be binding upon all state agencies.
-"Agencies" means, for the purposes of this section, all state departments, bureaus, commissions, committees, institutions and boards, except those agencies of the legislative and judicial branches, and those educational institutions listed in Article 12, Section 11 of the New Mexico Constitution.
+"Agencies" means, for the purposes of this section, all state departments, bureaus, commissions, committees, institutions and boards, except those agencies of the legislative and judicial branches, and those educational institutions listed in Article 12, Section 11 of the New Mexico constitution.

-Cross-references. - For provisions of the State Rules Act, see Chapter 14, Article 4 NMSA 1978.
+Cross-references. - For provisions of the State Rules Act, see 14-3-24, 14-3-25 and 14-4-1 to 14-4-9 NMSA 1978.